 Step 1: Preparing the USCIS Form I-90 Green Card Renewal Application

-The application to renew or replace a U.S. green card is the I-90, Application to Replace Permanent Resident Card.
+The application to renew or replace a U.S. Green Card is the I-90, Application to Replace Permanent Resident Card.
 While the application is short, it can be complicated.

 Step 2: Preparing Supporting Evidence for Form I-90, Green Card Renewal Application

 The I-90 application requires that you provide supporting documents to prove you qualify.
-The documents you provide depend on your reason for filing.
+The documents you provide will depend on your reason for filing.

 - Standard renewal: To renew your Green Card, provide a copy of your current permanent resident card.

 - Replacement: To replace your Green Card because it was stolen, lost, mutilated, or destroyed, provide a copy of your current Green Card, passport, driver’s license, military identification, or other government-issued ID.

 - Correction: To correct a USCIS error on your Green Card, provide the original along with a copy of your birth or marriage certificate.

 - Name change: To obtain a Green Card that has your legal name, provide a copy of your birth certificate, marriage certificate, or the court order that shows your legally changed name.